Muyu-Chen/Auto-Update-Checker/README.md

  except Exception as e:
     print(f"error when updating: {e}")
  ```
  Implemented version number comparison that supports updating to versions with less than four segments.
-If the latest version is 4.3.2.1 and the online latest version is 4.3.3, an update is still possible.
+If the local version is 4.3.2.1 and the online latest version is 4.3.3, an update is still possible.
 Version numbers are fetched and compared from left to right without padding.

  Return Values:
  1: A new version has been downloaded.
 The update will start after 5 seconds.
 Please close all processes within 5 seconds.